 Students will receive an updated version of the APPE policies in the third professional year.
-The policies below reflect current policy at this point in time.

-Students must successfully complete their IPPEs and third professional year coursework as discussed in the "Academic Standards" section before they can advance into the Advanced Pharmacy Practice Experience Program.
-Students may also be required to demonstrate readiness by passing a didactic and or/practical exam.
+The policies below reflect current policy.
+Students must successfully complete their IPPEs, and third professional year coursework as discussed in the "Academic Standards" section before they can advance into the Advanced Pharmacy Practice Experience Program.
+Students may also be required to demonstrate readiness by passing a didactic and/or practical exam.